New England Free Jacks: Head coaches

+Stadium

+The Free Jacks play their home games at Veterans Memorial Stadium in Quincy Massachusetts.
+With a capacity of 5,000, the stadium has also been referred to as Fort Quincy.
+The stadium has hosted the MLR Eastern Conference championship four times, in 2022, 2023, 2024 and 2025.
+The Free Jacks also hold numerous festivals there throughout the season.
+Renovations were made to the stadium's left side during the 2025 season, adding a new VIP seating area.

 2019 season

 All games in the 2019 season were exhibition games and did not count in the league standings; the team played to a record of 1–7, losing their first seven games and winning their final match of the season.

 2020 season

 On March 12, 2020, MLR announced the season would go on hiatus immediately for 30 days due to fears surrounding the COVID-19 pandemic.
 Seven days later, MLR announced that the season was officially cancelled.
-The Free Jacks finished the short season 9th in the MLR, 6th in the Eastern Conference.
+The Free Jacks finished the short season 9th in the MLR and 6th in the Eastern Conference.

 Exhibition

 Regular season

 The team accrued a 1–4 record before the season was halted.

 2021 season

 The Free Jacks' first game of the 2021 season was played on March 20, facing LA Giltinis in Los Angeles.